jupycodes/Money_Bags/README.md

 ```
 5) Open `bootstrap.sh` in your favourite text editor

 `bootstrap.sh` is a shell script that vagrant calls to provision the VM.
 I have seperated this file into 2 sections (INITIAL SETUP, WHILE TESTING).
-I have done this because the commands under `INITIAL SETUP` only need to be ran once when the VM is virst created and take forever to run (maybe around 30 minutes depending on hardware), while the `WHILE TESTING` section needs to run every time we change our code.
+I have done this because the commands under `INITIAL SETUP` only need to be ran once when the VM is first created and take forever to run (maybe around 30 minutes depending on hardware), while the `WHILE TESTING` section needs to run every time we change our code.
 This file looks like this:
 ```bash
 #!/usr/bin/env bash